eabronskill/Morc/README.md

 # Mork
 Repo for Mork the Orc and the Battlefield of Love
-Matt is not the team lead
+Matt is, in fact, the team lead, despite the rumors and murmers